moonstar-x-docs/discord-tts-bot/docs/commands/other-tts/aeiou-say.md

 ## 📖 Description

-Send a Text-to-Speech message in your voice channel using the `Aeiou Provider`.
+Send a Text-to-Speech message in your voice channel using the [Aeiou Provider](../../text-to-speech-providers/aeiou.md).

 If you insert a mention to a user, channel or role, the bot will read-out the name of the mentioned entity.
 Also, when using a custom emoji, the bot will read its name.